takatoh/Petrarca/README.md

 All ranges of registration groups and registrants are supported.
 Those depends on 'RangeMessage.xml' file, downloaded from [International ISBN Agency](https://www.isbn-international.org/range_file_generation).

+note: Updated to latest version on January 12, 2021.

 ## Installation

 Add this line to your application's Gemfile: